nileshk/donation-page/README.md

 * You can configure Stripe test keys and there will be a very obvious notice that you are in test mode in the web page.
 * For Apple Pay to work, you must configure it in Stripe and your web server must serve the provided file at `/.well-known/apple-developer-merchantid-domain-association`.
 Currently that means you must, for example, put a reverse-proxy such as Nginx or Apache Web Server in front of these application, or build a WAR and deploy it to a full Tomcat instance.
 * Apple Pay for Web only works in Safari.
 Your visitors will need to know that it doesn't work in embedded browsers such as those built into Facebook and Twitter clients
+* PayPal support requires a Business account and REST API credentials.
 * The `/fragment` page serves a version of the site without any JS and CSS files loaded.
 This is for use, for example, for loading the HTML another application (e.g. Wordpress) _without_ using an `iframe`.
 You will need to load all the JS and CSS files in your parent application's page, including `app.js` file, and resolve any style conflicts your parent application may have with Bootstrap CSS.
 * Currently only handling United States currency (dollars).